jonnonz1/nz-statute-book/acts/public/2005/resource-management-amendment-act-2005.md

   (b) the word regulations in both places where it appears, and substituting in each place the word standard.

 ### 62 Decisions on applications to be in writing, etc
-Section 113(1) of the principal Act is amended by inserting, after paragraph (a), the following paragraphs:.
+Section 113(1) of the principal Act is amended by inserting, after paragraph (a), the following paragraphs:
   (aa) the relevant statutory provisions that were considered by the consent authority; and (ab) any relevant provisions of the following that were considered by the consent authority:
     (i) a national policy statement: